Fathers Day Gifts - Sitewide Header

 The most common complaint of parents is that their teens aren't organized.
 It is not enough to provide plenty of storage unless it is easily accessible too.
 Bookcases and Shelves are teen bedroom furniture must-haves.

-The open racks of a bookcase allow your teen to shove his books and other study material off the study desk or his bed without much effort.
+The open racks of a bookcase allow your teen to shove their books and other study material off the study desk or their bed without much effort.
 Wall shelves are a great place for all those trophies, photo frames and other knick-knacks that are important to him.
 Shelves with pegs can save jackets and caps from being strewn around the room.

 Tip: Use the theme of the room to create a shelving corner.
-For example, if he loves music...cut out the silhouette of a guitar and attach to the wall as background.
+For example, if they love music...cut out the silhouette of a guitar and attach to the wall as background.
 Add shelves at random levels.
-It will make a great conversation piece among his friends.
-He will keep it clean too.
+It will make a great conversation piece among their friends.
+They will keep it clean too.

 5. Dressing Up the Teenage Bedroom

-Have you met any teenager who is not totally engrossed in his or her looks?
+Have you met any teenager who is not totally engrossed in their looks?
 Teenagers are only just beginning to find themselves…and let's not forget peer pressure.
 The image is all important.

-This is also an asset when your teen grows out of his bedroom and into his first apartment.
-To add an armoire or not is a personal decision based on whether his room has a closet or if he needs even more storage.
+This is also an asset when your teen grows out of their bedroom and into their first apartment.
+To add an armoire or not is a personal decision based on whether their room has a closet or if they need even more storage.

 6. Extra Seating is a Must-have

 Your teen spends a large part of her time within the confines of his bedroom.
-For times when he is not sleeping or studying, you need to cater to some extra and very comfortable seating.
+For times when they are not sleeping or studying, you need to cater to some extra and very comfortable seating.

 A window bench, if possible, makes a convenient reading spot (and could also provide extra covered storage...to hide some of the messes).
-If he is into video games (and who isn't?) a comfy bean bag in front of the TV will be a favorite...or why not check out a video rocker?
+If they are into video games (and who isn't?) a comfy bean bag in front of the TV will be a favorite...or why not check out a video rocker?

-And of course, you cannot forget all his friends who will require even more seating.
+And of course, you cannot forget all their friends who will require even more seating.
 A sleeper sofa or a futon works wonders in small spaces.

 Tip: An innovation on teen bedroom furniture is the Futon Bunk.
 The futon works as extra seating during the day and can convert to a full bed in case of sleepovers, while the twin bed on top stays clean and off limits for everyone else.